-Contacting Your Employer
+Contact Your Employer

-Contacting the IRS
+Get Help From the IRS

-Ordering a Copy of Your Tax Return
+Obtain Your Tax Return

-To get an actual photocopy of your W-2 from the IRS, you must order your entire tax return by completing Form 4506.
+To get an actual photocopy of your W-2 from the IRS, you must order your entire tax return and W2 online by completing Form 4506.
 On the form, include the 1040 series you are requesting.
 You can get up to seven years of tax returns for a 1040 series.
 Mail Form 4506 and your payment to the IRS location stated on the form.
 Give the agency up to 60 calendar days to send you your return.

-Alternatively, you can request a free transcript of your W-2 from the IRS by completing Form 4506-T. The transcript is not an actual photocopy of your W-2, but a printout of most of the information on the form.
+Alternatively, you can request a free transcript of your W-2 from the IRS by completing Form 4506-T. The transcript is not an actual photocopy of your W-2 but is rather a printout of most of the information on the form.
 It does not include state tax data.
 You can request up to 10 years of W-2 transcripts from the IRS, excluding the current tax year.
 Mail or fax Form 4506-T to the IRS at the address or fax number provided on the form.
 Alternatively, you may request a W-2 transcript by calling the IRS’s toll-free number.
 Allow the agency 10 business days to process your request.